LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 **WHERE TO LOOK.** `grep 'should stay'` and `grep 'do not change'` in this file, then check each against the ENGINE FACTS section.
 Every superseded claim should now name its successor tag inline, as the two above do.

+### Reach for a CONTROL before a theory
+`proc.tooling.controlfirst` -- see also `fact.pathing.floatingtarget`

+MEASURED 2026-08-30, at the cost of most of a session.

+An unreachable submerged cow produced four hypotheses and three written-and- reverted fixes -- a target-node lift, a relaxed landing-velocity ceiling, and a rejection that should have been a descent.
+Each was defensible, each was instrumented, and each died to a single log.

+What actually cracked it was dropping a pile of dirt beside the cow.
+The unit collected it immediately.
+That one action killed terrain, descent, distance, coverage and water simultaneously, and reduced the remaining question to arithmetic between two numbers 0.16 apart.

+**A CONTROL IS CHEAPER THAN INSTRUMENTATION AND FAR CHEAPER THAN A FIX.** When something fails in one specific case, the first move is to construct the nearest case that SUCCEEDS and diff them -- not to theorise about the failure.
+Ask what the working version of this looks like, and make one.

 ### Read the source before theorising about the source
 `proc.pathing.readsource`